St. Patrick's Day Food Allergy-Friendly Recipe Round-Up

-With my family being from Scottish and Irish descendants, St. Patrick's Day was always a big celebration in my household.
+With my family being of Scottish and Irish descendants, St. Patrick's Day was always a big celebration in my household.
 As my allergies kept evolving over the years, so did our method of cooking some of our favorite traditional Irish dishes.
-We faced our biggest challenge when I was tested positive against nightshades, including potatoes.
+We faced our biggest challenge when my food allergy test come out positive against the nightshades category, which includes potatoes.

 It is a centuries-old historical event that links the tradition of Ireland and potatoes together.
-Eliminating potatoes from my St. Patrick's Day festivities felt unethical but it was necessary for my new restriction.
+Eliminating potatoes from my St. Patrick's Day festivities felt unethical but it was necessary for my allergy.
 Rather than cutting out potato-based dishes entirely, we learned how to substitute with yuca, sweet potatoes, and even Japanese sweet potatoes.

 We have created many recipes over the years and are excited to share our St. Patrick's Day menu with you.
 The following dishes are free from:

 Before we dig in, we wanted to share some brands we use to complete our "Free From" St. Paddy's Day meal:

 100% grass-fed lamb from Circle C Farms: Use the link above to get 5% off your purchase!

 Grass-fed corned beef - if you have a lot of food allergies to seasonings and spices as I do, you can try visiting a local butcher and talking to them about their brine.
 We found a butcher in Staten Island, New York.
-Hook and Rail Meats brine 100% grass-fed and finished beef brisket with safe seasonings and spices I can have for me.
+Hook and Rail Meats brine 100% grass-fed and finished beef brisket with safe seasonings and spices I can have for myself.

 Our St. Patrick's Day Menu

 What you will find in our round-up:

-Gluten-Free Irish Soda Bread: My father and I use to fight over the last slice.
+Gluten-Free Irish Soda Bread: My father and I use to fight over the last slice of Irish soda bread.
 Now, I basically get this whole allergy-friendly loaf to myself!
 Irish soda bread is a quick bread that does not require yeast.
 Instead, this gluten-free recipe uses baking soda and sparkling water.
+Best served hot with dairy-free butter.

 Corned Beef: Since I cannot trust the pre-made spice packets, I make my own blend.
-Commonly spiced with mustard and red pepper flakes, I opt-in for turmeric and a cinnamon stick to make it nightshade-free.
+Commonly spiced with mustard seed and red pepper flakes, I opt-in for turmeric and a cinnamon stick to make it nightshade-free.

 1 tablespoon coriander